CiaranWelsh/pycotools3/ReadMe.md

 (version 19 at the date of writing this)

+## Tutorial
+A full tutorial on how to use PyCoTools can be found [here](https://github.com/CiaranWelsh/PyCoTools/blob/master/PyCoTools/PyCoToolsTutorial/PyCoToolsTutorial.ipynb)

 ## pycopi
 The `pycopi` module is a set of python classes for interfacing with copasi via python.